 Perhaps the most perplexing trend of all, Mandel mentioned, is the fact that men often speak at conferences and industry events about what women want when they travel.
 And, unsurprisingly, the male speakers often get it wrong.

 “I want experiences that make me feel great, that make me feel smarter, stronger, more interesting,” Mandel wrote.
 “I want to interact with people who are beautiful because they are interesting, not the inverse.”

 In many cases, travel-related sexism hits closer to home, too.
 It’s common to hear people urge the women they know not to take solo trips or go backpacking, citing reasons of safety, practicality, and convention.
 These warnings aren’t a systemic form of sexism, per se, but they are damaging, as hearing such cautions over and over can hurt women’s self-perception.
-Think of it this way: no one would dream of offering this unsolicited advice to male travelers, so they shouldn’t share it with women, either, who do know the risks and deserve the freedom to make their own decisions.
+Think of it this way: no one would dream of offering this unsolicited advice to male travelers, so they shouldn’t share it with women, either, who do know the risks and absolutely deserve the freedom to make their own decisions.

 Feminism in the travel space

 So, why does feminism matter in the travel space?
 Really, it’s because feminism matters everywhere.
 But if you’re looking for a more specific, travel-centric answer, we’ll leave you with this.

 Women constitute many of the employees in the travel industry.
 They run their own tour operating companies, curate travel platforms, and orchestrate nonprofit work that supports communities around the world.
 They share inspiring stories from their personal journeys.
 They bring their values and strengths — things like vulnerability, empathy, and honesty — to new places and allow their experiences to help them grow.